 Quick technique tip for high key photography

-With all that light bouncing around in front of your lens, it is better not to shoot wide open, otherwise your images could become cloudy.
+With all that light bouncing around in front of your lens, it’s better not to shoot wide open, otherwise your images could become cloudy.
 I wouldn’t go wider than f4.

 Leave a comment